PixelSteganalysis: Pixel-wise Hidden Information Removal with Low Visual Degradation: Experiments

 \subsection{Ablation Studies}

-\textbf{No Edge Detection} The residual between the cover image and stego image are much larger on the edge areas while the residual values are comparably small on the non-edge (low frequency) areas as shown in Fig.~\ref{fig:DS_ISGAN}.
-This is because the alteration of the edge areas is statistically and perceptually less suspicious than that of the non-edge areas.
-For ablation studies, we test the degree of edge detection effectiveness.
-We proceeded with the experiment using CIFAR-10.
+\textbf{No Edge Detection} For ablation studies, we test the effectiveness of edge detection.
+We proceed the experiment using Cifar-10.
 We can observe that especially at $\epsilon$ = 1 and 2, the effect of the edge detection as a guide is large.
-Detailed analysis of edge areas is provided in the supplementary S7 and S8.
-The results are presented in detail in the supplementary S9.
+The visual samples of $\textbf{p}_{\mathrm{e}}( \mathbf{x})$ from our neural network are provided in supplementary S9.
+The quantitative and qualitative results are presented in Tab.~\ref{table:abblation_cifar} and Fig.~\ref{fig:ablation}.
+As shown in Tab.~\ref{table:abblation_cifar} and Fig.~\ref{fig:ablation}, we could remove more hidden information while keeping the visual degradation of the stego images reduced by making use of edge detection.

-\textbf{No Approximation} The results on Fig.~\ref{fig:result_graph} are from an approximated version.
-The original version takes an average of $3$ min to modify a single CIFAR-10 image.
-However, the approximated version takes less than $10$ ms to finish a single image.
-We compare the decoded rates of the two versions using stego images generated by Deep Steganography.
-Results show that the average decoded rate of the original version is $75.8\%$ and that of the approximated version is $76.3\%$ both at $\epsilon = 1$.
+\textbf{No Approximation} The results of Fig.~\ref{fig:result_graph} are obtained using the approximated version.
+The original version takes an average of 3 min to purify a single Cifar-10 image.
+However, the approximated version takes less than 10 ms to process the same image.
+We compare the DC of both the versions by using stego images generated via DS.
+The results demonstrate that the average DC of the original version is $75.8\%$ and that of the approximated version is $76.3\%$.
 The difference is as small as $0.5\%$.